 You should try our Instant Pot tapioca pudding!

-Want to make slow cooker rice pudding with long grain rice?
+Slow cooker rice pudding with long grain rice

 - 3/4 c long grain white rice